ryanjetplane1/Heart-Led/README.md

 # Heart-Led
-Simple interactive heart led display
+Heart Led is Simple interactive heart led display using a 555 timer ciruct with speed controlled by a potentiometer